nagor2/cryptoFiat/docs/pages/contracts.rst

 exchangeRate
 ---------------
 .. note::
-    This contract is created to receive and store quotes of all needed instruments from oracle.
+    This contract is created to receive and store quotes of all needed instruments from the oracle.
 Quotes are taken from exchanges.
-Oracle has it's own schedule to write down fresh quotes.
-    User may invoke one of the methods with a list of instruments if he wants them to be updated out of schedule.
+The oracle has its own schedule to write down fresh quotes.
+A user may invoke one of the methods with a list of instruments if he wants them to be updated out of schedule.

-    For saving gas, instruments are stored in two structures
+    To save gas, instruments are stored in two structures.

     .. code-block::